RubiconDeFi/rubi-py/rubi/docs/source/overview.rst

 An overview of the contract can be found `here <https://docs.rubicon.finance/protocol/rubicon-market/contract-overview>`__.

-Additionally, details of the python implementation can be seen in the :ref:`contracts module <rubi_contracts>`.
+Additionally, details of the python implementation can be seen in the :ref:`contracts module <contracts>`.

 .. _RubiconRouter: